sameerNajjar/computer-graphics-lab/README.md

     holidays
 # week 5
-    create a basic enemy ai that move randomly aroud his given place , if he detect the play , follow him and if the player is in range shoot him (his aim is so bad i need to fix it later ) if the player is out of range go back the original and move randomly to find the player .
+    create a basic enemy ai that move randomly aroud his given place , if he detect the play , follow him and if the player is in range shoot him if the player is out of range go back the original and move randomly to find the player .
+	(in total 6 hours of work ).
+# week 6